Science

 Physics is the study of the physical world with an emphasis on the relationship between matter and energy.
 This course is a survey designed to prepare students for further study at the college level and is also beneficial for those students who are interested in careers in technology, engineering, or other related fields.
 Areas of study will include linear motion and its causes, fluid mechanics, sound, vibrations and waves, electricity and circuits and possibly other areas as time permits.
 Students will use algebra I, geometry & some trigonometry in all areas of study (although the trigonometry skills needed can be gained in the course itself).
 Inquiry-based laboratory experiences and hands-on projects are major components of the class.

-LAB SCIENCES
+OTHER LAB SCIENCES

 PHYSICAL SCIENCE